Lesson#4 Love Yourself, you are worthy...

 • “If I do things to please others, I’m a good person.”

-• I put others’ comfort ahead of my own, constantly trying to prove my worth through people-pleasing.
+I placed other's comfort above my own, trying to earn worth through people-pleasing.

 • “I’m not pretty enough, how could anyone truly love me?”

-• I doubted my value, convinced that I was unlovable or not enough.
+I doubted my value, convinced I was unlovable.

 • “Am I such a bad person that people don’t take the time to truly know me?”

-Seeking validation from outside sources is a toxic cycle.
-It chips away at your spirit.
-It gives your power away, handing your emotions, your peace, and your self-worth over to people who were never meant to hold it.
+Seeking validation from outside sources is a dangerous cycle.
+It chips away at your spirit and hands your peace over to people who were never meant to hold it.

-For me, the struggle with self-worth has always been internal.
-On the outside, I may have seemed fine, maybe it’s a personality trait or maybe it’s just how I’ve learned to cope.
-But inside, there was always this quiet voice questioning everything:
+On the outside, I may have seemed fine.
+But inside, there was always a quiet voice questioning everything:

-These limitations, these inner dialogues, were self-inflicted.
+These limitations were self-inflicted.
 And they held me back in so many areas of my life.

 You’re not alone.
 These thoughts are not facts.
 And every story you’ve told yourself can be rewritten.